-For instance, an example of this category of the bonds are municipal bonds (that I have mentioned above) backed by a government entity or corporate bonds backed by a group entity.
+For instance, an example of this category of bonds is municipal bonds (that I have mentioned above) backed by a government entity or corporate bonds backed by a group entity.

-While on the first glance this bond is quite secure, it still provides lower level of security that is based only on credit rating from the credit agency as well as third-party’s own credit rating.
+While at the first glance this bond is quite secure, it still provides a lower level of security that is based only on the credit rating from the credit agency as well as a third-party’s own credit rating.
 Perhaps, they are still “secured” and are much less risky than non-insured bonds.
-As I found, insured bonds will always have a higher credit rating because there are two companies guaranteeing the bond, but this security comes with lower yield.
+As I found, insured bonds will always have a higher credit rating because there are two companies guaranteeing the bond, but this security comes with a lower yield.